 Dynamic nails art is an essential ingredient to compliment the fashion in the contemporary era.
-The unique combo of technique and colors have brought a dynamic and vibrant nails art in the form of gel nails, acrylic nails, and shellac nails.
+The unique combo of technique and colors has brought dynamic and vibrant nails art in the form of gel nails, acrylic nails, and shellac nails.
 Such a vast variety allows choosing from the flexible designs that are not easy to use, free from hassle but also provide durability and desirable results.

-If you are looking to get your nails an entirely new look but trapped between the options, then check out details of Gel Nails Vs Acrylic Nails and their type.
+If you are looking to get your nails an entirely new look but trapped between the options, then check out the details of Gel Nails Vs Acrylic Nails and their type.
 The application technique along with the pros and cons would give an insight into the most suitable choice.

 First read about Gel Nails Vs Acrylic Nails